bmarsh9/agent7/README.md

 + Components (Postgres,RabbitMQ) all use default/weaks creds and the traffic is unencrypted.
 Docker-compose places them on their own network so they can't be reached but it is still best practice to set non-default and strong secrets
 + If installing on lots of hosts (+100), you may want to adjust and lengthen the checkin time of the agents.
 By default, they check in every 20 seconds.
 This can be seen here: https://github.com/bmarsh9/agent7/blob/main/windows_agent/build_docs/agent7.py#L71
++ Restarting Postgres or Agent7_ui will delete all data.
+Consider placing placing Postgres on a volume for data persistence

 ### Debugging
 Check the containers by running `docker ps`.
 It should look something like below: